FuelLabs/fuel-vm/README.md

 It returns `receipts` that contain result of execution.
 The `assert_panics` can be used to check for panics.

-#### Build own transaction
+#### Build custom transactions

-The `fuel-tx` provides `fuel_tx::TransactionBuilder` that simplifies the building of the own transaction for testing purposes.
+The `fuel-tx` provides `fuel_tx::TransactionBuilder` that simplifies the building of custom transaction for testing purposes.

 You can check how `TransactionBuilder::script` or `TransactionBuilder::create` are used for better understanding.